 Swift Package Manager is a comprehensive single cross-platform tool to build, operate, test and package Swift libraries and executables.
 This is the best way to distribute libraries and source code to the Swift community.

-Swift code is interoperable with already existing Objective-C files in the same project providing complete access to Objective-C API, making it easy to use and adopt.
+Swift code is interoperable with already existing Objective-C files in the same project providing complete access to Objective-C API, making it easy to use and adapt.

 Resources of Swift

-- Swift Sandbox: If you want to learn Swift from scratch, this is the one of the most effective resources.
-It allows us to write the first 1000 lines of swift code, as well as get automated feedback from our exercise platform.
-WeHeartSwift.com has a suite of tips, links, discussions and short tutorials with a beginner course coming soon.
+- Swift Sandbox: If you want to learn Swift from scratch, this is one of the most effective resources.
+It allows us to write the first 1000 lines of Swift code, as well as get automated feedback from our exercise platform.
+WeHeartSwift.com has a suite of tips, links, discussions, and short tutorials with a beginner course coming soon.

 - Medium — Medium is an online publishing platform focused on finding compelling ideas, knowledge, and perspectives.
 This platform has several blogs about Swift development and best practices for the app development process.

-- Swift Development with Visual Studio Code – Visual Studio Code (VSCode) A cross-platform text and source code editor from Microsoft which is considered the most exciting open source projects today, with regular updates from hundreds of contributors.
+- Swift Development with Visual Studio Code – Visual Studio Code (VSCode) A cross-platform text and source code editor from Microsoft which is considered the most exciting open-source project today, with regular updates from hundreds of contributors.

 - Packt Publishing Swift Books — Swift-centric book titles include “Swift Essentials,” “Playing with Swift,” and “Xcode 6 Essentials,” as well as titles “Learning Swift” and “Mastering Swift” coming soon.